linuxmint/cinnamon-spices-themes/Cinnamox-Rosso-Cursa/README.md

 This theme is compatible with Cinnamon versions `3.2.x`, `3.4.x`, `3.6.x` & `3.8.x`

-The GTK3 themes require GTK `3.18.x`, `3.20.x` or `3.22.x`
+The GTK3 themes require GTK `3.18.x` or `3.22.x`

 The GTK2 theme requires the package `gtk2-engines-murrine` or `gtk-engine-murrine` to be installed.
 The former is a default package in Linux Mint.

-Tested on Linux Mint `18.2` & `18.3` 64bit with Cinnamon `3.4.x`, `3.6.x`, Manjaro `17.0.6` 64Bit with Cinnamon `3.6.x` and Ubuntu `17.10` with Cinnamon nightly builds.
+Tested on Linux Mint `18.2`, `18.3` & `19` 64bit with Cinnamon `3.4.x`, `3.6.x` & `3.8.x`; Also tested ion Manjaro `17.0.6` 64Bit with Cinnamon `3.6.x` & `3.8.x`.

 ### Firefox fix

-If you have problems seeing text on input fields in Firefox with any particular theme this problem can be solved by adding a userContent.css file to your Firefox default profile including the line `input, textarea { color: #222; background: #eee; }`
+If you have problems seeing text on input fields in Firefox with any particular theme this problem can be solved by adding a `~/.mozilla/firefox/********.default/user.js` file to your Firefox default profile including the line `user_pref("widget.content.gtk-theme-override", "Adwaita");` and restarting Firefox.

+This forces firefox to use the GTK default Adwaita theme for rendering all website content.

-The theme includes a helper script that creates the userContent.css file with this content in the correct location.
+The theme includes a helper script that creates the file with this content in the correct location.
 To access the tool open a terminal window and use the following command to make the script executable and launch it.

 `chmod +x ~/.themes/Cinnamox-Rosso-Cursa/cinnamox_firefox_fix.sh && ~/.themes/Cinnamox-Rosso-Cursa/cinnamon/cinnamox_firefox_fix.sh`